FrankHossfeld/sema4g/README.md

 * execute all commonds
 * execute all FinalCommands

-To clearify:
+That means:
 * First all InitCommands will be executed.
 * After all InitCommands are executed, all commands which have no dependencies to other commands will be started.
-When a preconditioned command has finish, the depending command will started (in case there is no other precondition of a command that has not finished yet).
-If a command ends in error, preconditioned commands which has not been started, will not be executed!
+When a preconditioned command has finish, the depending command will start (in case there is no other precondition command that has not finished yet).
+If a command ends in error, preconditioned commands which have not been started, will not be executed!
 * After all commands have finished, all FinalCommands will be executed.
 If one or more commands ended in error, the onFailure-method will be executed.
 In case that no command ended in error, the onSuccess-method will be executed.

 The order of executions of the InitCommands and FinalCommands is not defined!